 The years that were stolen from me are the direct result of a despotic government’s quest to crush even the hint of dissent everywhere it appears—and to violate human rights law unashamedly in the process.
 What happened to me, and what is happening to many other people in Egypt—adults and minors alike—is no accident.

+Either way, it is time for a change.
+And this should serve as a wakeup call to the world.
 Thousands are suffering under the yoke of oppression in Egypt, and no group of people is more emblematic of this suffering than children facing death sentences.
 I implore all those reading to do all they can to ensure that no other child in Egypt has to go through what I went through, and to pressure the Egyptian government to protect children from the death penalty.